mui/base-ui/docs/data/base/components/input/input.md

 {{"demo": "InputMultiline.js"}}

-If you want the `<textarea>` to grow with the content, you can use the [Textarea Autosize](/base-ui/react-textarea-autosize/) component within the input.
+If you want the `<textarea>` to grow with the content, you can use the [Textarea](/base-ui/react-textarea/) component within the input.

-When using Textarea Autosize, the height of the `<textarea>` element dynamically matches its content unless you set the `rows` prop.
+When using Textarea, the height of the `<textarea>` element dynamically matches its content unless you set the `rows` prop.
 To set minimum and maximum sizes, add the `minRows` and `maxRows` props.

-The following demo shows how to insert a Textarea Autosize component into an Input so that its height grows with the length of the content:
+The following demo shows how to insert a Textarea component into an Input so that its height grows with the length of the content:

 {{"demo": "InputMultilineAutosize.js"}}